Providence, Rhode Island

 Providence offers big-city sophistication on a welcoming scale, and is often voted one of the country’s best places to live.
 A historic yet fast-paced city, Providence is located within the highest per capita concentration of colleges and universities in the U.S., so it’s alive with things to do.

-The major business, financial and retail districts of the city are all within walking distance of the Downcity Campus, which is convenient for students who want to look for part-time jobs.
-Also within walking distance are the Providence Performing Arts Center, Providence Public Library, Dunkin’ Donuts Center, Rhode Island Convention Center, Trinity Repertory Company, Providence Place, outdoor skating at the Bank of America City Center, the Rhode Island State House, Rhode Island School of Design, Brown University and places of worship of many major religious denominations.
+The major business, financial and retail districts of the city are all within walking distance of the Downcity Campus, which is convenient for students looking for part-time jobs.
+Also within walking distance are the Providence Performing Arts Center, Providence Public Library, Dunkin’ Donuts Center, Rhode Island Convention Center, Trinity Repertory Company, Providence Place Mall, outdoor skating at the Bank of America City Center, the Rhode Island State House, Rhode Island School of Design, Brown University and places of worship of many major religious denominations.
 Restaurants for every taste and budget, many owned or operated by JWU alumni, can be found throughout the city as well.

 Providence’s unique geographic location — only an hour’s drive from both Boston and Cape Cod, and three hours’ drive from New York City — makes it an inviting place to live.
 Interstate bus and train stations are within easy reach of the Downcity Campus, and the state airport in Warwick is only about 10 miles to the south.
 The Rhode Island Public Transit Authority (RIPTA) provides free transportation within Rhode Island to students with a valid ID.

 The Downcity Campus is anchored by Gaebe Commons, a popular hub of student activity, and surrounded by a variety of shops, restaurants, cafés, music venues and a picturesque riverfront.
-This campus is home to students in the College of Business, The Hospitality College, the School of Technology and the John Hazen White School of Arts & Sciences.
+This campus is home to students in the College of Management, the School of Engineering & Design and the College of Arts & Sciences.

-The nearby Harborside Campus sits on 105 scenic acres along Narragansett Bay, and houses the College of Culinary Arts, the Alan Shawn Feinstein Graduate School, the Wildcat Center (home of the NCAA Division III Wildcats), and the Culinary Arts Museum at JWU.
+The nearby Harborside Campus sits on 105 scenic acres along Narragansett Bay, and houses the College of Culinary Arts, the Wildcat Center (home of the NCAA Division III Wildcats), and the Culinary Arts Museum at JWU.
 Residential facilities are located throughout Providence and Cranston.
 JWU provides free shuttle bus service between the campuses and residence halls.

 Academic Facilities and Administrative Offices — Downcity Campus

-THE ACADEMIC CENTER at 138 Mathewson Street houses the School of Technology and features classrooms; the media/graphics department; computer, engineering and science laboratories; faculty offices; the dean’s office, Alan Shawn Feinstein Technology & Design Center, and the School of Technology Presentation Room.
+THE ACADEMIC CENTER at 138 Mathewson Street houses the School of Technology and features classrooms; the media/graphics department; computer, engineering and science laboratories; faculty offices; the dean’s office, Alan Shawn Feinstein Technology & Design Center, and the School of Engineering & Design Presentation Room.

 The CITIZENS BANK CENTER FOR STUDENT INVOLVEMENT at 232 Weybosset Street houses Student Activities (including the Campus Herald and Johnsonian yearbook offices), Greek Councils, New Student Orientation & Support Programs, Parent Relations and Spiritual Life.